Benjamin E. Van Vliet

 - Director, Center for Strategic Finance

-Ben Van Vliet is an Associate Professor of Finance at Stuart, where he teaches courses in machine learning for finance, financial modeling, high frequency finance, C++, and automated trading system design and development.
-He is also the Director of Stuart Center for Strategic Finance, which aims to stimulate critical thinking and discussion on issues related to strategy in financial markets and its impact on market effectiveness.
+Ben Van Vliet is an associate professor and associate director of the M.S. in Finance program at Stuart, where he teaches courses in fintech, including machine learning for finance, financial modeling in Python, high frequency finance, C++, and automated trading system design and development.
+He is also the director of Stuart Center for Strategic Finance, which aims to stimulate critical thinking and discussion on issues related to fintech and strategic innovation in financial markets and their impact on market effectiveness.

-His numerous academic papers on algorithmic/high frequency trading and quantitative finance have been published in Applied Economics, International Journal of Innovation Management, Journal of Trading, Algorithmic Finance, Journal of Derivatives, Journal of Behavioral Finance, Wilmott, Quantitative Finance, Business Ethics Quarterly, Interfaces, Science and Engineering Ethics, Applied Financial Economics, and Journal of Information Technology.
-He is also the author of three books on algorithmic trading/investment—Quality Money Management with A. Kumiega, Modeling Financial Markets with R. Hendry, and Building Automated Trading Systems.
+His numerous academic papers on algorithmic/high frequency trading and quantitative finance have been published in journals such as Information & Management, Applied Economics, International Journal of Innovation Management, Algorithmic Finance, Journal of Derivatives, Review of Behavioral Finance, Wilmott, Quantitative Finance, Business Ethics Quarterly, Journal of Information Technology, and Economics Letters among others.
+He is also the author of three books on algorithmic trading/investment—Quality Money Management with A. Kumiega (Elsevier/Academic Press), Modeling Financial Markets with R. Hendry (McGraw-Hill), and Building Automated Trading Systems (Elsevier/Academic Press).

 His research on ethics in high frequency trading has been featured in Forbes.
 He has been quoted and mentioned extensively in the national media on high frequency trading, including Bloomberg TV, Newsweek, BusinessWeek, WIRED, IEEE Spectrum, Institutional Investor, Automated Trader, and Reuters.